-Headlines around the world are sounding alarm:
+Headlines around the world are sounding alarmed:

 Candida Auris: Deadly Superbug Fungus Posing a Serious Global Health Threat